 The Anatomy of a Large-Scale Hypertextual Web Search Engine (pdf)

 One of the very first white papers that provided a glimpse into how a commercial search engine works.
 The search engine in question is Google.
 Even though this paper was written more than a decade ago and provides some great historical perspective on Google and search, there are hints about things to come from the search engine.

 The PageRank Citation Ranking: Bringing Order to the Web

 by Lawrence Page, Sergey Brin, Rajeev Motwani, and Terry Winograd

-If you’ve heard of Google, chances are you’ve also heard about PageRank, which is a method that the search engine used to rank how important pages are on the Web, and which has been combined with other ranking signals to determine the order of pages you see when you search.
-It’s very likely that the PageRank of 1998, as described in this paper, has evolved over the last decade, but it’s worth reading about how it was intended to work in the early days.
+If you’ve heard of Google, chances are you’ve also heard about PageRank.
+It is a method that the search engine has used to rank how important pages are on the Web.
+It has also been combined with other ranking signals to determine the order of pages you see when you search.
+It’s very likely that the PageRank of 1998, as described in this paper, has evolved over the last decade.
+It’s worth reading about how it was intended to work in the early days.

 Shaping the Web: Why the politics of search engines matters (pdf)